vantage-sh/handbook.vantage.sh/docs/aws/services/dynamodb-pricing.md

 DynamoDB tables can optionally enforce a **Time To Live (TTL)** on items in the table, such that they expire after that amount of time (guaranteed within +48 hours).

 Dynamo exposes the time-ordered sequence of item-level changes on a given table via **DynamoDB Streams**.
-Reading change-data from Streams is slightly cheaper per request than reading the table (on pay per use BillingMode).
+Reading change-data from Streams is slightly cheaper per request than reading the table itself (on pay per use BillingMode).
 The first 2.5M reads per month are free.

 ## Further Reading